 Eligibility for most VA benefits starts with discharge from active military service under other than dishonorable conditions (OTH), although other than honorable and bad conduct discharges (BCD) may preclude the veteran from eligibility.
-Eligibility includes Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, Environmental Science Services Administration, or National Oceanic and Atmospheric Administration.
+Eligibility includes Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service or the National Oceanic Atmospheric Administration (NOAA), formerly known as the Environmental Science Services Administration.

 Once that qualification is established, the veteran must convince the VA that the subsequent disease was likely a result of asbestos exposure on active duty.
 This is done through an exposure summary, which is a history of military job ratings, discharge status and civilian work history.

 Someone with mesothelioma or asbestos-related lung cancer must provide medical evidence that his or her lung cancer came from asbestos exposure and that they were exposed to asbestos while on active duty in the military.
 An exposure summary spells out in detail where a veteran served and what specific tasks he or she performed while serving.
 The VA understands that anyone who served in a branch of the military prior to the 1980s was exposed to asbestos.
 The question then becomes: How much asbestos?

 The key to a successful disability claim is convincing the VA that the condition is “service-related.”
 The veteran must provide medical documentation that convinces the VA that the disease is “as likely as not” to have been caused by military service.
 Getting a doctor to make that declaration can be crucial.